Glossary

 - synthetic identity fraud

-- The use of a combination of personally identifiable information (PII) to fabricate a person or entity in order to commit a dishonest act for personal or financial gain.
+- The use of a combination of personal information to fabricate a person or entity to commit a dishonest act for personal or financial gain.

 - system of record (SOR)

-- An SOR is a collection of records that contain information about individuals and are under the control of an agency.
-The records can be retrieved by the individual’s name or by an identifying number, symbol, or other identifier.
+- A collection of records that contain information about individuals and are under the control of an agency.
+The records can be retrieved by the individual’s name, an identifying number, a symbol, or other identifier.

-- A notice that federal agencies publish in the Federal Register to describe their systems of records.
+- A notice that federal agencies publish in the Federal Register to describe their system of record.

 - transaction